llvm-doe-org/llvm-project/README.md

   enabled in either mode as Clacc currently does not support OpenACC and OpenMP in the same source.

-For descriptions of all OpenACC-related and OpenMP-related command-line options, run Clacc's `clang -help` and search for `openacc` or `openmp`.
+For brief descriptions of all OpenACC-related and OpenMP-related command-line options, run Clacc's `clang -help` and search for `openacc` or `openmp`.
+The section "Supported Features" in `clang/README-OpenACC-status.md` also provides a full list of OpenACC-related command-line options and cross-references to related status and design documentation.

 ## Documentation